-Also known as the discomfort index or effective temperature, a quantity that gauges the effect of summer conditions on human comfort.
+The temperature-humidity index, also known as the discomfort index or effective temperature, is a quantity that gauges the effect of summer conditions on human comfort.
 It is used to predict how much power will be needed to run air-conditioning systems.
 Several different equations have been used to evaluate the temperature-humidity index (THI), which take into account readings of temperature and humidity, dependent on the data available.
 One such equation is

 THI = 0.4(T1 + T2) + 15

 where T1 is the dry-bulb temperature (the temperature of the air as measured by a standard thermometer ) and T2 the wet-bulb temperature in degrees Fahrenheit (see hygrometer).
 When the index is 70 almost everyone feels comfortable; at 80 or more, no one.